Rockman & Forte Mirai kara no Chōsensha: Plot

 Like other games in the Mega Man series, Rockman & Forte Mirai kara no Chōsensha takes place in the year 20XX.
 A group of robots from the future calling themselves the "Dimensions" attacked Symphony City, a city where people and robots lived in peace.
-Though without any witnesses, the one leading the Dimensions with overwhelming power is a robot that appears similar to Rockman (Mega Man in the West), who calls himself "Rockman Shadow" (not to be confused with Quint from the Game Boy Mega Man pentalogy).
+Though without any witnesses, the one leading the Dimensions with overwhelming power is a robot that appears similar to Rockman, who calls himself Rockman Shadow.
 He is said to be a dark and wicked character completely obsessed with destruction.
-Mega Man, who hears this news at Dr. Right's (Dr. Light in the West) laboratory, ventures to the scene despite being under maintenance.
-At the same time, Dr. Wily sees the dark Mega Man, and to ascertain the mystery he sends Forte (Bass in the West).
+Rockman, who hears this news at Dr. Right's laboratory, ventures to the scene despite being under maintenance.
+At the same time, Dr. Wily sees Shadow, and to ascertain the mystery he sends Forte in the West).
 Eventually Rockman Shadow and the Dimensions are defeated and their plans put to rest.

 Reception

 Jeremy Parish of 1UP.com called it the worst Mega Man game ever.
 The game was negatively received by IGN.